 Jesus Christ commands His disciples to "Go and make disciples of all nations..."
 It should be the exception if we stay.
-Often the first step in obeying this command is going on a shortterm mission trip.
-Whether you are interested in coming short-term (2 weeks to 3 years) or long-term, Global Outreach Mission and Pioneer Christian Hospital want to help make your experience a profitable one that will deepen your walk with Christ, advance the Kingdom of God, and confirm His calling on your life.
+Often the first step in obeying this command is going on a short-term mission trip.
+Whether you are interested in coming for a few weeks or long-term, HELP wants to help make your experience a profitable one that will deepen your walk with Christ, advance the Kingdom of God, and confirm His calling on your life.

-All volunteers seeking to serve at Congo's Pioneer Christian Hospital should fill out the Congo Candidate Questionnaire and return it to our Congo Field Leader.
-If appropriate, you will then be invited to apply for short-term missionary service with Global Outreach Mission.
+All volunteers seeking to serve at HELP should fill out the Congo Candidate Questionnaire and return it to the Medical Director.
+Depending on your qualifications and the volunteer schedule when you are available to serve, you will receive further instructions.
+If appropriate, you will be encouraged to apply for short-term missionary service with one of the hospital's partner missions.